Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 Breathe normally (however you usually breathe without thinking about it).

-Which hand(s) is moving?
+Which hand(s) are moving?
 Left, right, or both?

 If only the hand over your chest is moving, you probably have a shallow breath.
 That is, you’re drawing insufficient oxygen when you breathe.
 This leads to fatigue and increases the chances of anxiety.